googlemaps/google-maps-services-python/README.md

 better functionality exists or if the feature proved infeasible), our intention is to deprecate and give developers a year to update their code.

-If you find a bug, or have a feature suggestion, please [log an issue][issues].
-If you'd like to contribute, please read [How to Contribute][contrib].
+If you find a bug, or have a feature suggestion, please log an issue.
+If you'd like to contribute, please read contribute.

 ## Requirements